marcosrdac/awm2d/benchmark.md

 (321,321,3000) saving snaps to SSD: 18,8 s (21 s before) (321,321,3000) saving snaps to HDD: 19,8 s

+So I'm using my HDD, as there is no difference in time wasted.

+# benchmarks for functions with metaprogramming

-propagate metaprogramming
+propagate with metaprogramming
 (321,321,3000) !saving:             11.7 s
 (321,321,3000) saving snaps to HDD: 19,9 s

-So I'm using my HDD :S